JehadOumer/RealorFakeorSatire/README.md

 2. XLM-RoBERTa with Arabic training data
 3. XLM-RoBERTa with Arabic training data + English data

-All models are evaulated on arabic evaluation data in training time, and arabic test data in the testing time.
+All models are evaluated on Arabic evaluation data during training time and Arabic test data during testing time.

 The following figure introduces the flowchart of this experiment: